XinruiXiong/LLaVA-application-research/README.md

 pip install -e ".[train]"
 pip install flash-attn --no-build-isolation
 ```
+Or download the wheel manually on github if building failed.

 ### 2. Dataset
 Download the dataset here: [a link, I'll upload soon], and unzip it to ./playground/data.